openedx/frontend-lib-content-components/docs/decisions/0003-V2-Content-Editors.rst

 I. All V2 content editors shall live in this repository.
 This choice was made as the existing xblock framework is not amenable to running modern React applications for studio views, and cannot be upgraded to do so without herculanean effort.

 II.
 These editors will be served to the user as if an overlay on the existing editing experience for a particular xblock.
+This shall occur by this library's editor comoponent being served from a learning context MFE (Library or Course Authoring).

 III.
 The Editor component is loaded into a learning context authoring tool (eg. Course or Library Authoring) from this JS library.
 This component then serves the correct editor type based on the xblock id it is provided.